GREERIANA/LearningPath/learning-path.md

     - Timeline > [here]()

 * Quarter system:
     - There will be four sessions throughout the year which coincides with the seasons for simplicities sake.
 Each session will last ~3 months, give or take a week.
 This is designed to maintain a high velocity and reduce burnout.
-During each session there are several "sprints" that last from 1 - 3 weeks depending on course difficulty.
+During each session there are several "sprints" that last from 1 - 3 weeks depending on course requirements.
 The object for the sprint methodology is to solely focus on one task at a time, adjust timelines depending on course comprehension, and evaluate what you can do differently for the next "sprint".
-This process closely matches those of major corporation, which is called "agile", and is vital to every aspiring designer and developer.
+This process closely matches those of major corporations, which is called "agile", and is vital to every aspiring designer and developer.

 * Asset management:
     Assets are organized according to a hierarchy starting with course.
 Each course has its own folder which contains projects, files, and assigned tags.
 So, each project contains a file with the same name as the project.
-Included each project file is a markdown file with the same name as the project.
+Included in each project file is a markdown file with the same name as the project.
 The project file will include the project description, link to the project, state the languages and technologies used, and any other relevant information.
 In order to quickly find an asset, tags are assigned automatically and grouped dynamically.
+See example below:

+  { example }

 ---